gortee/PKS-Lab/PKS/README.md

  - external-hostname : DNS hostname to reach the cluster (preloaded into DNS in our case)
  - plan : sets the plan for the initial deployment

- The creation of your cluster will take a few minutes while you wait for the cluster to deploy grab some lunch you can check the status of your deployment with this command
+ The creation of your cluster will take a few minutes while you wait for the cluster deployment we will continue the lab with my-cluster that was already deployed you can check the status of your cluster that is deploying using

      pks clusters my-cluster

-# Continue when cluster is listed as succeeded

 #Learning PKS

-Login to the cli-vm
+Use putty to login to the cli-vm

 See available clusters